Vaccination centres for 15-18 age group to be opened in schools with operational health clinics | Education

 The Delhi government has directed its officials to open temporary vaccination centres for children in the age group 15-18 years in its 20 schools where health clinics are operational.
 The vaccination drive for children in the age group began on January 3. ''All DDEs (Distts.) and DDEs (Zones) are hereby directed to open temporary vaccination centres for students in age group of 15-18 years in the 20 schools wherein School Health Clinics are operational,'' Directorate of Education (DoE) said in an official order.

-''The officers are to coordinate with the District Magistrates in order to set up the Vaccination Centres.
+''The officers are to coordinate with the district magistrates in order to set up the vaccination centres.
 Separate sufficient space shall be provided by school principals for the vaccination centres,'' it added.
-Earlier in the day, the DoE directed its officials to take various measures to ramp up COVID-19 vaccination of children in the age group of 15-17. ''All DDE (Districts) and DDE (Zones) will visit vaccination centres under their jurisdiction and check the vaccination procedures on a daily basis.
-Further, they will visit schools to check the record that is being maintained with the principals wherein the students are informed about vaccination schedule,'' the DoE said in an official order.
+On Wednesday, the DoE also directed its officials to take various measures to ramp up COVID-19 vaccination of children in the age group of 15-17. ''All DDE (Districts) and DDE (Zones) will visit vaccination centres under their jurisdiction and check the vaccination procedures on a daily basis.
+Further, they will visit schools to check the record that is being maintained with the principals wherein the students are informed about vaccination schedule,'' the DoE said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)